eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 if min_l_val==max_l_val or only l_val is specified then will be used dL value from settings for define 'L'/'l' range: [l_val-dL, l_val+dL] if min_a_val==max_a_val or only a_val is specified then will be used dA value from settings for define 'a' range: [a_val-dA, a_val+dA] if min_b_lab_val==max_b_lab_val or only b_lab_val is specified then will be used dB value from settings for define 'b' range: [b_lab_val-dB, b_lab_val+dB]
-*) "Use Outline Filter Colors" - outline color - color of symbols borders, located in "Settings" tab in left panel.
+2-2) "Use Outline Filter Colors" - outline color - color of symbols borders, located in "Settings" tab in left panel.
 "Use Outline Filter Colors" only if all symbols are contained inside good solid outline borders: subtitles has solid outlines from all sides, symbols are contained in inside figures produced by pixels which are in outline filter colors range.
 Usage "Use Outline Filter Colors" can lead to broken ILAImages, ISAImages and TXTImages in other case.
 Use not too strong "Use Outline Filter Colors".
 Example in case if borders are mostly black color.
 Lab: l:0-30 a:0-255 b:0-255
-*) Find optimal values for Color Filters by pressing and holding 'R' (will show how all Color Filters will affect on "Run Serach") and 'T' (will show pixels related to Color Filters) keyboard buttons when Video Box is selected.
+2-3) Find optimal values for Color Filters by pressing and holding 'R' (will show how all Color Filters will affect on "Run Search") and 'T' (will show pixels related to Color Filters) keyboard buttons when Video Box is selected.
 Press left/right/space keyboard buttons or mouse wheel for check that during video symbols are shown stable (not broken), check on different scenes.
 Use hot keys:
 Press and hold 'U' keyboard button when Video Box is selected: will show original video frame but in full screen.